How does enhanced VPC routing work in Amazon Redshift?

 - If you're using an Amazon S3 VPC endpoint, the S3 bucket should exist in the same Region as the Amazon Redshift cluster.

-- Your VPC must have DNS support enabled.
+- Your VPC must have DNS support turned on.
 If you're using a custom DNS, then be sure that your Amazon S3 and AWS Glue service endpoints can resolve.

 - Be sure to configure your AWS Glue interface endpoint so that traffic flows privately from Redshift Spectrum to AWS Glue through a VPC.
 Otherwise, a NAT gateway or internet gateway are required.